 English 333 aims to prepare students to read, conduct research, and communicate more effectively in a range of academic, professional, and public settings.
-Specifically, you will complete a number of projects designed to acquaint you with the audiences and types of documents you are likely to use as you advance in your educational and professional careers.
-Because successful communication in the 21st century increasingly requires writers to engage their audiences in a variety of media and formats, in addition to producing traditional print documents (i.e., letters, reports, proposals, etc.), you will also be exposed to a number of digital genres, including audio and video podcasts, blogs, and websites.
+Students will complete a number of projects designed to acquaint them with the audiences and types of documents they are likely to use as they advance in their educational and professional careers.
+Because successful communication in the 21st century increasingly requires writers to engage their audiences in a variety of media and formats, in addition to producing traditional print documents (i.e., letters, reports, proposals, etc.), students will also explore a number of digital genres.

 Two assumptions will be key to this work:

 - Writing and speaking are rhetorical: effective communicators must carefully consider their audiences and their purposes as they plan, draft, and revise their communications.

 - Academic, professional and public audiences often differ in how they read and respond to communications: effective communicators must learn to recognize and negotiate such shifting demands in each new context they face.

 ENG 333 is a GEC course at USM, and students taking this course are expected to meet the following GEC learning outcomes:

 - the student is able to develop a topic and present ideas through writing in an organized, logical, and coherent form and in a style that is appropriate for the discipline and the situation.